zakk-h/vlp/src/info/parkintro.md

 To donate to build a **150 foot suspension bridge** connecting McGalliard Falls and Valdese Lakeside Park <a href="http://friendsofthevaldeserec.org/donate-2" target="_blank">tap here.</a>

-Donations are accepted through Facebook, Paypal, Mail, or a Stock donation.

 **See a trail that has a tree down, tall grass, or any other issue?** Fill out the <a href="http://docs.google.com/forms/d/e/1FAIpQLScHY7sXLqqrayqviz1cJ0upHKMaSclZd_FkdYX8XcsG1YNxbA/viewform?usp=sf_link" target="_blank">form</a>  to let the FVR volunteers know and we'll take care of it.
 <a href="http://docs.google.com/forms/d/e/1FAIpQLScHY7sXLqqrayqviz1cJ0upHKMaSclZd_FkdYX8XcsG1YNxbA/viewform?usp=sf_link" target="_blank">Trail Maintence Form</a>